+ameliorate = improve

-As more and more students get into universities, the amount of tuition fee that the school receives every semester increases as well.
-People believed that if the university has some money in its budget to improve the campus, which will be fascinating to those students that are constantly drawn by every sort of the change in their campus.
-However, some people believe that it is better to use this money to make some technological improvements for students, while others oppose by stating that this money is better put into the refinements of campus recreational spaces.
-As far as I am concerned, I believe that it is better to improve the technology My reasons are as follows.
+As more and more students get into universities, the amount of tuition fee that the school receives every semester increases as well, thus raising the question of how to spend the growing budget in enhancing/ ameliorating the students' experience in campus .
+Some people believed that if the university has can spend some money in its budget to in improving the campus facilities, which will be fascinating to those students that are constantly drawn by every sort of physical change in their campus.
+However, Some people believe that it is better to use this money to make some technological improvements for students, while others oppose by stating that this money is better put into the refinements of campus recreational spaces.
+As far as I am concerned, I believe that it is better to improve the technology.
+My reasons are as follows.

-To begin with, improvements in technology on campus can increase the studying efficiency of students.
-Students nowadays are dealing with a heavy workload in studying every day, and the requirement of the processing time and working stability of computers, which is a major tool for students to finish their schoolwork, are also increasing with the amount of schoolwork they get.
-However, old electronic devices are not able to hold such massive workloads, and if they crash, all of the student’s efforts will be all consumed by fire.
-Printers are also ones that witnesses frequent usage by students who are waiting to turn their assignment into papers to submit.
-However, with upgraded computers, for example, can provide students a more promising working environment, promising them no need to worry about missing their assignments and as well saves their time by providing a faster processing speed than old computers.
+To begin with, improvements in technology, ranging from computers to printers, on campus can increase boost the studying efficiency of students.
+Students nowadays are dealing with a heavy workload in studying every day, and the requirement of the processing time and working stability of computers, which are a major tool for students to finish accomplish their schoolwork, are also increasing elevated with the amount of schoolwork they get.
+However, old electronic devices do not suffice such demands are not able to hold such massive workloads, and if they crash, all of the student’s efforts will be in vain all consumed by fire.
+Similarly,/ Likewise, printers are also the ones that witnesses frequent usage by students who are waiting to turn their assignment into paper versions to submit.
+However, with upgraded computersthe lateste printers, for example, can provide students with a more promising working environment, promising allowing them no need to worry about missing their assignments and as well as to saves their time by providing a faster processing speed than old computers. outdated equipment/ facilities.

+20 minutes will suffice.

+sufficint

+in vain 白费

+All efforts will pay off.

+None of your efforts will be in vain.

+I like Chinese.
+I like it as well.

+I like Chinese as well as Math.

-Secondly, since it has become more and more apparent in recent days that computer-oriented majors are becoming the trend of the future development of society, From computer science to data science, all of the majors and their equivalent jobs require decent and latest hardware.
-If the school maintains its software and hardware updated by funding technologies, students in campus can be more up-to-date, which can in turn maintain students’ cutting-edge when they are graduated and are looking for jobs.
-For example, ne of my friend Tom’s university are still using windows 8 in the school’s computers, when Tom graduated, he found himself all blind to the new windows 11.
-Because of his unfamiliarity, Tom got rejected by many giant companies in his job field.
-However, this would not happen if the school update those computers to the latest windows version.
+Secondly, If the school maintains its software and hardware updated by funding technologies, students in campus can be more up-to-date, which can in turn maintain ensure students’ cutting-edge when they are graduated and are looking for seeking/ securing/ landing/ locating/ hunting for jobs.
+Since it has become more and more apparent in recent days that computer-oriented majors are becoming the trend of the future development of society, from like computer science engineering and to data science, all of the related majors and their equivalent jobs require decent and latest hardware and software application/ knowledge.
+For example, one of my friends, Tom, who suffered because of the lack of such knowledge.
+When he was in university, which was still using windows 8 in the computers, even though he was in the software engineering major.
+When he graduated, he found himself all blind to the new windows 11.
+Because of his unfamiliarity, Tom got rejected by many giant companies in the fieldhis job field.
+However, this would not have happened if the university had updated installed those computers with the latest windows version.

-All in all, universities should invest its money into the school’s technologies, in that which will make students more efficient in their work and keep their cutting-edge during job-pursuing.
+All in all, universities should invest its money into the school’s technologies, in that which it will make students more efficient in their work study and keep their cutting-edge maintain their competitiveness during job-hunting.